Emma Frost: Joining and leading the X-Men

-In dealing with the emotional fallout from the murder of her sister, Frost travelled to the mutant haven island of Genosha, where she taught at a mutant school until a genocidal Sentinel attack killed most of the island's inhabitants; Frost survived due to the sudden manifestation of her secondary mutation: the power to transform herself into a flexible, near-invulnerable, diamond-like substance.
-After being rescued Frost joined the X-Men and took on a teaching position at Xavier Institute.
+Struggling to move past the grief of having murdered her sister, Frost moved to the mutant haven island of Genosha, where she taught at a mutant school until a Sentinel attack killed most of the island's inhabitants; Frost survived due to the sudden manifestation of her secondary mutation: the power to transform herself into a flexible, near-invulnerable, diamond-like substance.
+Rescued by the X-Men, Frost was accepted as a member and resumed her teaching career at the Xavier Institute.
 She mentored the Stepford Cuckoos, a group of telepathic quintuplets who quickly became her prized pupils.
 Frost and the Cuckoos proved themselves when they helped fight and defeat Cassandra Nova.
 As a member of the X-Men, Frost began counseling over Cyclops's marital issues with Jean Grey.
 She quickly developed feelings for him but Cyclops initially rejected her advances.

-As Scott Summers confided more in Emma, the two engaged in a psychic affair.
+As Scott Summers confided more in Frost, the two engaged in a psychic affair.
 While quelling a riot at the school, Sophie of the Stepford Cuckoos was killed and the others rejected Frost's mentorship, blaming her for the death.
 They attempted to get revenge by telepathically contacting Jean about Frost's and Cyclops's psychic affair.
 In the aftermath of the riot, Jean caught Frost and Summers in bed together in their minds.
 In a rage, Jean unleashed reignited Phoenix powers and psychically humiliated Frost.
 Afterward, Frost was found physically shattered in her diamond form.
 As Bishop and Sage investigated the crime, Jean used increasingly growing Phoenix powers to reassemble Frost's body, acknowledging that Frost had genuinely fallen in love with Scott.
-Scott confronted Jean and demands that she read his mind; Jean finally complied, only to discover that Scott and Emma never engaged in any physical contact, though Emma had offered it.
+Scott confronted Jean and demands that she read his mind; Jean finally complied, only to discover that Scott and Frost never engaged in any physical contact, though Frost had offered it.
 Revived, Frost was able to name her attempted murderer: Esme of the Stepford Cuckoos who had mind-controlled fellow student Angel Salvadore into shooting Frost with a diamond bullet, under the direction of Xorn.